Windowsfreak/deutsche-bank-tools/README.md

 Credentials are no longer stored in LocalStorage.
 Use your browser's password manager to delete outdated credentials.

-## Collect historical Vermögensübersicht data.user.js
+## Collect historical Vermoegensuebersicht data.user.js
 Tool that saves the table displayed when clicking on `Vermögensübersicht`.
 It then moves to the previous day until existing data is found or the website reports an error (i.e. the age of your account is reached).

+When finished, a button is displayed to navigate to the Display script.

+## Display Vermoegensentwicklung table.user.js
-Then it logs its table into the console and also appends it below the website.
+Tool that logs its saved table into the console and also appends it below the website.

 If you want to import the data on a Google Sheet, please set the Sheet's language settings to `Deutsch (Deutschland)`, as the dates, numbers and percentages are exported in a human-readable format.